akyrillidis/akyrillidis.github.io/pubs/index.md

 ## Conference papers

++ Jacky Y. Zhang, Rajiv Khanna, Anastasios Kyrillidis, and Oluwasanmi Koyejo, [*``Bayesian Coresets: Revisiting the Optimization Perspective"*](/pubs/Conferences/Bayesian_coresets.pdf), Twenty-fourth International Conference on Artificial Intelligence and Statistics (AISTATS-21), 2021.

+  <button id="b_abs_c33"> Abstract </button>
+  <button id="b_bib_c33"> Bibtex </button>
+  <p id="abs_c33"> <i> We explore the potential of continuous local search (CLS) in SAT solving by proposing a novel
+approach for finding a solution of a hybrid system of Boolean constraints.
+The algorithm is based on CLS combined with belief propagation on binary decision diagrams (BDDs).
+Our framework accepts all Boolean constraints that admit compact BDDs, including symmetric Boolean constraints and small-coefficient pseudo-Boolean constraints as interesting families.
+We propose a novel algorithm for efficiently computing the gradient needed by CLS.
+We study the capabilities and limitations of our versatile CLS solver, GradSAT, by applying it on many benchmark instances.
+The experimental results indicate that GradSAT can be a useful addition to the portfolio of existing SAT and MaxSAT solvers for solving Boolean satisfiability and optimization problems.
+  </i> </p>

+  <pre id="bib_c33"><samp>
+  		@inproceedings{zhang2021bayesian,
+  title={Bayesian Coresets: Revisiting the Optimization Perspective}, author={Zhang, Jacky and Khanna, Rajiv and Kyrillidis, Anastasios and Koyejo, Oluwasanmi}, booktitle={International Conference on Artificial Intelligence and Statistics}, year={2021}
+}
+  </samp></pre>

++ Anastasios Kyrillidis, Moshe Y. Vardi, and Zhiwei Zhang, [*``On Continuous Local BDD-Based Search for Hybrid SAT Solving"*](/pubs/Conferences/GradSAT.pdf), AAAI Conference on Artificial Intelligence (AAAI-21), 2021.

+  <button id="b_abs_c32"> Abstract </button>
+  <button id="b_bib_c32"> Bibtex </button>
+  <p id="abs_c32"> <i> We explore the potential of continuous local search (CLS) in SAT solving by proposing a novel
+approach for finding a solution of a hybrid system of Boolean constraints.
+The algorithm is based on CLS combined with belief propagation on binary decision diagrams (BDDs).
+Our framework accepts all Boolean constraints that admit compact BDDs, including symmetric Boolean constraints and small-coefficient pseudo-Boolean constraints as interesting families.
+We propose a novel algorithm for efficiently computing the gradient needed by CLS.
+We study the capabilities and limitations of our versatile CLS solver, GradSAT, by applying it on many benchmark instances.
+The experimental results indicate that GradSAT can be a useful addition to the portfolio of existing SAT and MaxSAT solvers for solving Boolean satisfiability and optimization problems.
+  </i> </p>

+  <pre id="bib_c32"><samp>
+  		@inproceedings{kyrillidis2021continuous,
+  title={On Continuous Local BDD-Based Search for Hybrid SAT Solving}, author={Kyrillidis, Anastasios and Vardi, Moshe and Zhang, Zhiwei}, booktitle={AAAI Conference on Artificial Intelligence}, year={2021}
+}
+  </samp></pre>

 + John Chen, Vatsal Shah and Anastasios Kyrillidis, [*``Negative sampling in semi-supervised learning"*](/pubs/Conferences/NS3L.pdf), International Conference on Machine Learning (ICML-20), 2020.